Talk to a planning officer before you submit your planning permit application.

 For larger or more complex developments, a planning pre-application meeting can help to identify any planning issues prior to lodging an application and understand the information you need to include in your planning application.
 It provides all parties with a better understanding of the Planning Scheme requirements, Council policies and Planning officers' views.
 Following discussions, the Planning officer will share the advice and next steps with you in writing.

-There are three types of pre-application meeting service offered by the Planning unit: Basic, Intermediate and Detailed.
+There are three types of pre-application meeting service offered by the Planning unit: Standard, Detailed and Comprehensive.

 - Rural subdivisions